tilburgsciencehub/website/content/topics/Analyze/causal-inference/matching/matching.md

 Exact matching involves pairing individuals who share **identical characteristics**.
 This requires the observable characteristic on which pairing happens to be a binary variable.
 Also ideally, the control group has many observations at each distinct value of the binary variable the observations are matched on.

-In contrast, [approximate matching, discussed in the next topic](/approximate-matching), allows for some degree of flexibility and pairs on similar but not identical characteristics.
+In contrast, [approximate matching](/approximate-matching), allows for some degree of flexibility and pairs on similar but not identical characteristics.

 ## Identifying assumptions